SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 ### Remove the app from the app catalog
-Obviously, you might also want to remove an app added earlier, and you can do this by using the [remove](https://sharepoint.github.io/office365-cli/cmd/spo/app/app-remove/?utm_source=msft_docs&utm_medium=page&utm_campaign=Application+Lifecycle+Management+ALM+APIs) command:
+You may want to remove an app that you added earlier, and you can do this by using the [remove](https://sharepoint.github.io/office365-cli/cmd/spo/app/app-remove/?utm_source=msft_docs&utm_medium=page&utm_campaign=Application+Lifecycle+Management+ALM+APIs) command:

 ```shell
 spo app remove --id <app id>